-1. At the annual May Revision, the Department of Finance shall determine whether the current year fund balance of the Special Deposit Fund, State Health Facilities Citation Penalties Account is estimated to exceed \$6,000,000, which takes into consideration the past year actual expenditures.
+- 1. At the annual May Revision, the Department of Finance shall determine whether the current year fund balance of the Special Deposit Fund, State Health Facilities Citation Penalties Account is estimated to exceed \$6,000,000, which takes into consideration the past year actual expenditures.
 The funds in the Special Deposit Fund, State Health Facilities Citation Penalties Account shall first be available for expenditure or encumbrance by the State Department of Public Health for purposes in accordance with the fund.
-If the current year fund balance is estimated to exceed \$6,000,000, the May Revision will reflect an augmentation to Budget Bill Item 4170-102-0942 by the excess amount not to exceed \$1,000,000 to support the local ombudsman program at the California Department of Aging.
-These funds shall be available for encumbrance or expenditure upon enactment of the budget until June 30, 2020.

-2. In the event estimated costs of state appointments of temporary managers and/or receiverships increase above the amount appropriated in this item, the Department of Finance may augment this item.
+If the current year fund balance is estimated to exceed \$6,000,000, the May Revision will reflect an augmentation to Budget Bill Item 4170-102-0942 by the excess amount not to exceed \$1,000,000 to support the local ombudsman program at the California Department of Aging. - 2.
+In the event estimated costs of state appointments of temporary managers and/or receiverships increase above the amount appropriated in this item, the Department of Finance may augment this item.
 Any increase shall not exceed the total estimated costs as a result of state appointments of temporary managers and/or receiverships, as provided in writing to, and approved by, the Department of Finance.
 Any augmentation of this item shall be reported in writing to the chairpersons of the fiscal committees in each house and the Chairperson of the Joint Legislative Budget Committee within 10 days of the date the augmentation is approved.

-4265-005-0942-For support of State Department of Public Health, payable from the Special Deposit Fund, Federal Health Facilities Citation Penalties Account ......
-398,000
+4265-005-0942-For support of State Department of Public Health, payable from the Special Deposit Fund, Federal Health Facilities Citation Penalties Account 398,000